 Pushing everything to the next day: If you’re moving something to the next day…day after day, stop and think about why.
 Is it because you’re not giving yourself enough time to complete it?
 Is it simply too overwhelming of a project?
 Do you just not enjoy the work it entails?
 Sometimes breaking it up into smaller tasks or thinking about the bigger impact this project will have on the company will help get you started and motivated to finish.

 Not maximizing weeknights and weekends: Are you spending Sunday night worried about Monday morning – what’s known by everyone as the “Sunday Scaries”?
 The main cause of anxiety is not being prepared.
-To shift your mindset and enjoy your evenings and Sundays, set time aside on Friday before you leave the office to map out your week ahead.
+To shift your mindset and enjoy your evenings and Sundays, set time aside on Friday before you end your workday to map out your week ahead.

-Take it a step further and each day before you leave, look at what you achieved in the workday and rearrange the next day, factoring in whatever you didn’t get to.
+Take it a step further to look at what you achieved at the end of each workday and rearrange the next day, factoring in whatever you didn’t get to.
 This takes 10 minutes.
 By going into the night or weekends prepared for the day and week ahead, you will spend time enjoying the present rather than negatively worrying about the future.

 Comparing yourself to others: There are two potential outcomes of comparing yourself to others – it drives and motivates some and causes depression and self-doubt for others.
 If it fuels you, use it.
 If it deters you, stop!
-Chelsea Handler once said in an interview with ELLE magazine, don’t blow out someone else’s candle to make yours brighter.
 If something good happens to someone else, be happy for them and realize that was not meant for you…but if you work hard and stick to being your authentic self, your moment and time will come to shine.
-Words to live by!

 Assuming: This gets so many people in trouble and is the easiest way to turn nothing into something.
 In her infamous TED talk, Dr. Brene Brown talked about the story we tell ourselves.
 From one interaction, we make an assumption of what the other person we interact with is thinking about us…and we dwell on it for days – rather than just having a conversation with the person and telling them how you’re feeling.
 On the flip side, never assume someone understood you – have them clarify with you so you know you’re on the same page and can avoid wasted time.